📝 Modified: June 6, 2022 This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Step 1.
 Preheat Oven

-Preheat the oven to 400 degrees.
+Preheat the oven to 400 degrees Fahrenheit.

 Step 2.
-Prepare the Topping
+Prepare the Crisp Topping

 For the topping, add three-fourths cup of flour with three-fourths cup of golden brown sugar, one-half teaspoon of salt, and one-fourth teaspoon of cinnamon.
 Mix well.